ShamilaMim/my-portfolio/README.md

-My Portfolio Starter (HTML + CSS + JS)
+My Portfolio Starter (Vanilla HTML + CSS + JS)

-Hi!
-This is just a simple portfolio template I made.
-Super easy to change and make it yours.
+Hey!
+This is a simple, beginner-friendly portfolio template I built.
+You can easily customize it and make it your own.

-Project Structure
+📂 Project Structure

-index.html — all the sections: Hero, About, Skills, Projects, Contact
+index.html — all the main page sections: Hero, About, Skills, Projects, Contact.

-style.css — responsive styles, light & dark mode
+style.css — clean, responsive styles (supports light & dark modes).

-script.js — mobile menu, theme toggle, project cards, contact fallback
+script.js — handles mobile menu, theme toggle, project cards, and contact fallback.

-assets/img/ — put your images here (I added a few placeholders already)
+assets/img/ — put your images here (I’ve added a few placeholders to get started).

-How I Use It
+🚀 How to Use

-Open index.html in a browser to see it.
+Open index.html in your browser to see it live.

-Change your name, bio, and links in index.html.
+Update your name, bio, and links directly in index.html.

+Change the projects list in script.js:

-Update projects in script.js: img, title, desc, tags, live, code
+Update img, title, desc, tags, live, and code for your projects.

-Replace placeholder images in assets/img/ with your own, make sure filenames match
+Replace placeholder images in assets/img/ with your own and make sure filenames match script.js.

-Change you@example.com to your real email
+Change you@example.com to your real email in index.html and script.js.

-Deploy
+🌐 Deploy Anywhere

-GitHub Pages: push folder → Settings → Pages → Deploy from root
+GitHub Pages: Push this folder → Settings → Pages → Deploy from root.

-Netlify / Vercel: just drag & drop
+Netlify / Vercel: Just drag & drop the folder into the dashboard.

-Optional: EmailJS
+✉️ Optional: EmailJS Setup

-Make an account
+Make an account at EmailJS.

-Get Service ID, Template ID, Public Key
+Get your Service ID, Template ID, and Public Key.

-Replace mailto fallback in script.js with emailjs. send(...)
+Replace the fallback mailto in script.js with emailjs.send(...).

-Done!
-You can now tweak it and make it yours. ✨
+That’s it!
+Have fun building and customizing your portfolio. ✨